Trow-Registry/trow/README.md

 ## Docs

 Work has started on a [User Guide](docs/USER_GUIDE.md).
-Currently this explains how to list repositories and tags via curl.
+Currently this explains how to persist images and how to list repositories and tags via curl.

 ## Notes